Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This a specific, hard-hitting question aimed at understanding if the organization is seeking candidates for “culture fit” vs. “culture add.”

-## Does the company have a DEI program?
+## Does the Company Have a DEI Program?

 ### Who to Ask:
 Recruiter